Skip to content

 When Was My House Built?

-When was my house built?
-As house historians, this is the question we hear more than any other.
-It often… Read more When Was My House Built?
+UK Guide to Finding Your Property’s Age When was my house built?
+As house historians, this is the question we… Read more When Was My House Built?

 Site Map | 4 Stable Lane, Newcastle upon Tyne, NE3 2DH